nolsen42/RouteSelectively/README.md

 ## Requirements

+Terminology (For those that are confused): Client side = Your house or location; The machine that will be intercepting your home traffic.

-* A linux box running ZeroTier.
+* For the client side, you will need a linux machine running ZeroTier.
 The hardware doesn't need to be anything fancy, just needs to be capable of atleast outputting and sustaining gigabit internet speeds.
 * An endpoint the ZeroTier client (with the ip routes set) will connect to send the traffic over to.
 Could be a VPS, or another linux box at a different location, etc. Weaker systems like RPi 3b (or newer) can work too if all you are doing is streaming and don't care about the fastest possible speeds.
 * A ZeroTier network already set up and running.